SyncEngine/docs/docs/user/dashboard.md

 - Once configured, you can execute either a **Dry Run (safe)** or a **Run** depending on your testing needs.
 - The preview results show exactly how each task transforms and passes data to the next step.

-This gives you full insight into your automation logic — without needing to execute a full production run.
+This gives you full insight into your automation logic, without needing to execute a full production run.

 ---